A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Preliminaries

-For a detailed formulation on how this energy function is derived from the variational free-energy of Eq.~\ref{eq:vfe}, we refer to \citep{friston2005theory,bogacz2017tutorial,buckley2017free}, or to the supplementary material.
-Note that this energy function is equivalent to the one proposed in the original formulation of predictive coding \citep{rao1999predictive}.
+For a detailed formulation on how this energy function is derived from the variational free energy of Eq.~\ref{eq:vfe}, we refer to \citep{friston2005theory,bogacz2017tutorial,buckley2017free,millidge2021predictive}.
+Note that this energy function is equivalent to the one proposed in the original formulation of PC \citep{rao1999predictive}.
 A key aspect of this model is that both inference and learning are achieved by optimizing the same energy function, which aims to minimize the prediction error of the network.
 The prediction error of every layer is given by the difference between its real value $ x^{(l)}$ and its prediction $ \mu^{(l)}$.
-We denote the prediction error $\varepsilon^{(l)} = x^{(l)} - \mu^{(l)}$.
+We denote the prediction error $\varepsilon^{(l)} \,{=}\, x^{(l)} - \mu^{(l)}$.
 Thus, the problem of learning the parameters that maximize the marginal likelihood given a data point $ y$ reduces to an alternation of inference and weight update.
-During both phases, the values of the last layer are fixed to the data point, i.e., $ x^{(0)} = y$ for every $t \leq T$.
+During both phases, the values of the last layer are fixed to the data point, i.e., $ x^{(0)} \,{=}\, y$ for each~$t \leq T$.

-\textbf{Inference:} During this phase, that corresponds to the E-step, the weight parameters $ \uptheta^{(l)}$ are fixed, while the values $ x^{(l)}$ are continuously updated via gradient descent.
+\textbf{Inference:} During this phase, which corresponds to the E-step, the weight parameters $ \uptheta^{(l)}$ are fixed, while the values $ x^{(l)}$ are continuously updated via gradient descent:

 where $*$ denotes element-wise multiplication, and $l>0$.
 This process either runs until convergence, or for a fixed number of iterations $T$.

 \textbf{Learning:} During this phase, which corresponds to the M-step, the values $ x$ are fixed, and the weights are updated once via gradient descent according to the following equation: